nestauk/dap_job_quality/dap_job_quality/pipeline/sentence_classifier/README.md

 We ran hyperparameter sweeps for the following types of model:

 - `classifier_sweep.py`: a logistic regression model, with the input features being the embeddings of the sentences.
-The hyperparameter sweep considers all-miniLM-l6-v2 sentence embeddings vs. embeddings generated from jobbert.
+The dimensionality is reduced from 384 dimensions using PCA.
+The hyperparameter sweep considers [all-miniLM-l6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) sentence embeddings vs. embeddings generated from [jobbert](https://huggingface.co/jjzha/jobbert-base-cased).
 - `distilbert_sweep.py`: this sweep fine-tunes a distilbert model for 1 epoch.
 - `jobbert_sweep.py`: this sweep fine-tunes a jobbert model for 1 epoch.

 For each sweep, a random search of the hyperparameters was conducted over 30 runs.

 For both the Distilbert and jobbert models, at the tokenisation stage, texts were truncated or padded to 128 tokens.
-This limit was chosen because exploratory data analysis showed that the vast majority of sentences from the training data were fewer than 100 tokens long (99th percentile - 81 tokens).
+This limit was chosen because exploratory data analysis showed that the vast majority of sentences from the training data were fewer than 100 tokens long (an examination of the distribution of token lengths showed that the 99th percentile was 81 tokens).

 The performance of the best run (highest F1, evaluated on the validation set) from each of these hyperparameter sweeps is displayed in the table below.